yunkunrao/tendermint.com/content/blog/tendermint-socket-protocol.md

 In contrast, our approach is to decouple the consensus engine and P2P layers from the details of the application state of the particular blockchain application.

-## Intro to TMSP
+## Intro to ABCI

-[Tendermint Core](https://github.com/tendermint/tendermint) (the "consensus engine") speaks to the application via a socket protocol called [TMSP](https://github.com/tendermint/tmsp).
+[Tendermint Core](https://github.com/tendermint/tendermint) (the "consensus engine") speaks to the application via a socket protocol called [ABCI](https://github.com/tendermint/abci).

 To draw an analogy, lets talk about a well-known cryptocurrency, Bitcoin.
 Bitcoin is a cryptocurrency blockchain where each node maintains a fully audited Unspent Transaction Output (UTXO) database.
-If one wanted to create a Bitcoin-like system on top of TMSP, Tendermint Core would be responsible for
+If one wanted to create a Bitcoin-like system on top of ABCI, Tendermint Core would be responsible for

 - Sharing blocks and transactions between nodes
 - Establishing a canonical/immutable order of transactions (the blockchain)